sho27/Java-Files/README.md

-implemeted program to search specific nunber within array and print the number of repetition implemented program to delete a number from an array implemented program to add new number in an array
+implemeted program to search specific nunber within array and print the number of repetition implemented program to delete a number from an array implemented program to add new number in an array implemented a class to accept and print personal information